-In addition, colleges must record whether the person's position involves 'relevant activity', i.e. regularly caring for, training, supervising or being solely in charge of persons aged under 18.
+In addition:

-- 140. For supply staff, schools and colleges must also include whether written confirmation has been received that the employment business supplying the member of supply staff has carried out the relevant checks and obtained the appropriate certificates, and the date that confirmation was received and whether any enhanced DBS certificate check has been provided in respect of the member of staff. - 141.
-Whilst there is no statutory duty to include on the single central record details of any other checks, schools are free to record any other information they deem relevant.
-For example, checks for childcare disqualification, volunteers, and safeguarding and safer recruitment training dates.
-Schools may also wish to record the name of the person who carried out each check.
+in additior

-Independent schools and non-maintained special schools should also include the date on which any certificate was obtained.
+- colleges must record whether the person's position involves 'relevant activity', i.e. regularly caring for, training, supervising or being solely in charge of persons aged under 18; and - a section 128 check (for management positions as set out in paragraph 124-125 for independent schools (including academies and free schools). - 145.
+For agency and third party supply staff, schools and colleges must also include whether written confirmation has been received that the employment business supplying the member of supply staff has carried out the relevant checks and obtained the appropriate certificates, and the date that confirmation was received and whether any enhanced DBS certificate check has been provided in respect of the member of staff.
+65